Fire and Emergency New Zealand: Career staff

-Fire and Emergency New Zealand employ 1,854 professional career firefighters as well as 993 management and support staff.
+Fire and Emergency New Zealand employ 1,779 career (paid) firefighters as well as 1,292 management and support staff.
+Career firefighters make up roughly 14 percent of Fire and Emergency's frontline manpower.

 Each career fire station has a number of watches (shifts).
 Full-time career stations have four watches, red, brown, blue and green, rotating on a "four-on four-off" schedule: two 10-hour day shifts, followed by two 14-hour night shifts, followed by four days off.
-However, most Career districts now rely on calling back off duty staff to provide additional resources at any large scale or long duration incident.
-Combination career and volunteer stations may have had a yellow watch, in which career staff work four 10-hour day shifts per calendar week, having one weekday, Saturday and Sunday off.
-Non-operational staff were "black watch", and work a regular 40-hour week.
+Combination stations staffed by both career and volunteer personnel sometimes included a “Yellow Watch,” in which career staff worked four 10-hour day shifts per week, with one weekday, Saturday, and Sunday off.
+Non-operational personnel were referred to as “Black Watch” and worked standard 40-hour weeks.

-Career Firefighters responded to 80% of all the incidents Fire and Emergency attend and protect 80% of the population.

-Career firefighters numbers were relatively stable with low turnover.
-Fire and Emergency usually recruit twice-yearly, and received up to 700 applications for just 48 positions on each intake, making competition high and job prospects poor compared to other industries.
-Initial training for career firefighters was done on an intensive 12-week residential course at the national training centre in Rotorua that covered not only traditional firefighting subjects but others required of a modern professional Fire and Rescue Service.
-Topics such as; urban search and rescue (USAR), motor vehicle extrication and hazardous materials.
+Career firefighter numbers have remained relatively stable, with low turnover.
+Fire and Emergency usually conducts recruitment twice a year, attracting as many as 700 applications for around 48 positions per intake.
+Competition is therefore intense, and the likelihood of appointment is comparatively low.
+Successful candidates complete a 12-week residential training programme at the National Training Centre in Rotorua.
+This programme covers core firefighting skills as well as modern specialist disciplines, including urban search and rescue (USAR), motor vehicle extrication, and hazardous materials response.

-Career firefighters provided the Fire and Emergency personnel that staff the nations specialised USAR Response teams.
-Additional specialised training was provided for these personnel, however all paid career firefighters were trained to a baseline USAR 'Responder' level.
+Career firefighters also provide personnel for Fire and Emergency’s national USAR response teams.
+While these members receive additional specialist training, all career firefighters are trained to a baseline USAR “Responder” level.